 - Serve with brown or yellow mustard for dipping (if desired), or use for your favorite burger or sandwich.
 Enjoy!

-- Homemade pretzels can be kept at room temperature in an airtight container (or individually wrapped with plastic wrap) for up to 3 days.
+- Storage instructions: Homemade pretzels can be kept at room temperature in an airtight container (or individually wrapped with plastic wrap) for up to 3 days.
 For longer storage, pretzels can be frozen, then defrosted on the counter or overnight in the refrigerator.

 Erica says